-The Memorial's has several permanent exhibitions and galleries, covering Australia's involvement in all conflicts.
+The Memorial has several permanent exhibitions and galleries covering Australia's involvement in all conflicts.
 For those outside of Canberra, we also have touring and online exhibitions, as well as collection items in fellow institutions.

-Our historical building itself is something to explore.
-Find out the significance and commemorative roll of different parts of our incredible building, and special galleries such as Anzac Hall.
+Our historic building itself is something to explore.
+Discover the significance and commemorative role of different parts of our incredible building, as well as special galleries such as Anzac Hall.